 - 3.1 The PMPRB must have timely and accurate information on patented medicines to fulfill its mandate. - 3.2 The Regulations require patentees to provide information pertaining to patented medicines for which a notice of compliance has been issued or that are being or have been sold in any market in Canada.
-The required information must be filed within the following time frames for so long as the reporting party remains a patentee:

-- Section 82 of the Act requires a patentee to notify the PMPRB of its intention to offer a drug product for sale and of the date on which sales are expected to begin, as soon as it is practicable to do so.
-However, information relating to the price need not be provided earlier than 60 days before the date on which the product is intended to be sold. - Form 1 (Medicine Identification Sheet) within 30 days after the issuance of a notice of compliance or the date on which the drug product was first offered for sale in Canada, whichever comes first. - Form 2 (Information on the Identity of the Medicine and on the Prices of the Medicine) within 30 days of the end of the following periods: - the thirty-day period following the first sale of the drug product in Canada; and, - each first six-month period and last six-month period of every year, including the final partial period, during which the reporting party exercises rights under the patent. - Form 3 (Revenues and Research and Development Expenditures) within sixty days after the end of each calendar year. - 3.3 In addition, the Act endows the Board with specific powers to obtain, by order, other information it may require.
+The required information must be filed within the following time frames for so long as the reporting party remains a patentee: - Section 82 of the Act requires a patentee to notify the PMPRB of its intention to offer a drug product for sale and of the date on which sales are expected to begin, as soon as it is practicable to do so.
+However, information relating to the price need not be provided earlier than 60 days before the date on which the product is intended to be sold. - Form 1 (Medicine Identification Sheet) within 7 days after the day on which the first Notice of Compliance is issued in respect of the medicine, or within 7 days after the day on which the medicine is first offered for sale in Canada, whichever comes first.
+Form 1 shall be accompanied by the product monograph for the medicine or, if a notice of compliance has not been issued in respect of the medicine, by information similar to that contained in a product monograph. - Form 2 (Information on the Identity and Prices of the Medicine) within 30 days of the end of the following periods: - the day on which the medicine is first sold in Canada; and, - each first six-month period and last six-month period of every year, including the final partial period, during which the reporting party exercises rights under the patent. - Form 3 (Revenues and Research and Development Expenditures) within sixty days after the end of each calendar year.